Transfer Student Admissions

 Application requirements

-To apply for admission to CCA, students must create, gather, and submit the following:
+To apply for admission as a transfer student to CCA, you must create, gather, and submit the following:

-We recommend students consider transferring to CCA after successfully completing a minimum of 12 studio units at their home institutions and, whenever possible, the 12 units of first-year Humanities and Sciences requirements (listed below).
+General education requirements at CCA are built around our first year core studio curriculum that applies to all majors.
+We recommend you consider transferring to CCA after successfully completing a minimum of 12 studio units at your home institution and, whenever possible, the 12 units of first-year humanities and sciences requirements (listed below).

 Core Studio courses